 Verification of risks to public health and the drinking water system is conducted at least once every calendar year and assessed at least once every 36 months.
-The Annual Review of the Risk Assessment was held on March 23, 2022 and resulted in minor wording updates to ensure current procedure titles and revision numbers were captured.
+The City's 36-month Comprehensive Risk Assessment was held on March 28, 2023 and resulted in minor wording updates to ensure current procedure titles and revision numbers are captured.
+The overall rank for two potential hazards to the drinking water system were increased and one potential hazard was removed as it is referenced in the Provincial Watermain Disinfection Procedure and poses no risk to the Vaughan distribution system.
 No new CCPs were identified and no new potential hazards were identified.
-The next 36-month Comprehensive Review, including a re-evaluation of the identified risks, will occur during 2023.
+The next Annual Review of the Risk Assessment Outcomes will occur during 2024.